Théodore Paraskivesco: Biography

-He recently taught piano and chamber music at the Conservatoire de Paris (1985) and gives several master classes, notably in Greece and Japan.
+He once taught piano and chamber music at the Conservatoire de Paris (1985) and gives several master classes, notably in Greece and Japan.
 In 1995, he was also appointed professor of piano at the Conservatoire européen de Paris.
 He plays in trio with Jean Estournet and Michel Strauss and accompanies singers for melodies.

 Discography

 Most of the pianist's remaining recordings are published under the Calliope label: